prologos1/minidocker/README.md

 # minidocker
-Docker container with Apache + PHP 8.3, mysqli, pdo, ssh2, xdebug, sqlite3
+Docker container with Apache + PHP 8.3, mysqli, pdo, sqlite3, ssh2, xdebug

 It is minimal docker setup for PHP development.

 The command builds images before starting the container, and starts all services that are defined in the docker-compose.yml file (the command creates and starts containers).